Monday, February 22, 2010

 B: Amazing lyrics.

-A: Oh, it’s her again – voice like grazed knees pitted with loose gravel.
-Fits this perfectly though: it’s so... soul-bearing.
-Strange that it could almost be an ABBA song, or not.
+s voice, like grazed knees pitted with gravel, fits this perfectly: it’s like she’s bearing her soul.
+Strange (or not) that it could almost be an ABBA song.

 V: Engrossing.